Last updated 08/19/2020 — accessed:

 Statement about Academic Misconduct

-University and Dietrich School of Arts & Sciences rules concerning academic misconduct will be rigorously enforced in this class.
-As a student at Pitt, you are expected to adhere to the standards and policies detailed in the School's Academic Integrity Code.
+Students in this course will be expected to comply with the University of Pittsburgh’s Policy on Academic Integrity.
+Any student suspected of violating this obligation for any reason during the semester will be required to participate in the procedural process as outlined in the University Guidelines on Academic Integrity.
 When you submit assignments with your name on them in this course, you are signifying that the work contained therein is all yours, unless otherwise cited or referenced.
 Any ideas or materials taken from another source for either written or oral use must be fully acknowledged.
 If you are unsure about the expectations for completing an assignment or taking a test or exam, be sure to seek clarification beforehand.
-All suspected violations of the Code will be handled according to School and University policies.
-Sanctions for academic misconduct may include a failing grade on the assignment, reduction in your final grade, a failing grade in the course, among other possibilities, and must include a report to the Dean of Students.

 Diversity and Inclusion

 The University of Pittsburgh does not tolerate any form of discrimination, harassment, or retaliation based on disability, race, color, religion, national origin, ancestry, genetic information, marital status, familial status, sex, age, sexual orientation, veteran status or gender identity or other factors as stated in the University’s Title IX policy.
 The University is committed to taking prompt action to end a hostile environment that interferes with the University’s mission.
-For more information about policies, procedures, and practices, see: http://diversity.pitt.edu/affirmative-action/policies-procedures-and-practices.
+For more information about policies, procedures, and practices, see Pitt's Civil Rights & Title IX Compliance pages.

 I ask that everyone in the class strive to help ensure that other members of this class can learn in a supportive and respectful environment.
-If there are instances of the aforementioned issues, please contact the Title IX Coordinator, by calling 412-648-7860, or e-mailing email@example.com.
+If there are instances of the aforementioned issues, you may contact the Title IX Coordinator, by calling 412-648-7860, or e-mailing email@example.com.
 Reports can also be filed online: https://www.diversity.pitt.edu/make-report/report-form.
-You may also choose to report this to a faculty/staff member; they are required to communicate this to the University’s Office of Diversity and Inclusion.
-If you wish to maintain complete confidentiality, you may also contact the University Counseling Center (412-648-7930).
+You may also choose to report this to a faculty/staff member; they may also be required to communicate about such issues to the University’s Office of Diversity and Inclusion.
+If you wish to maintain complete confidentiality, you may also contact the University Counseling Center 412-648-7930.